DeepLabCut/DeepLabCut/docs/functionDetails.md

     curl -L -O https://datasets.d2.mpi-inf.mpg.de/deepercut-models-tensorflow/mpii-single-resnet-101.meta
     curl -L -O https://datasets.d2.mpi-inf.mpg.de/deepercut-models-tensorflow/mpii-single-resnet-101.index
  ```

+ At this stage you can also decide what type of augmentation to use.
+The default loaders work well for most all tasks (as shown on www.deeplabcut.org), but there are many options, more data augmentation, intermediate supervision, etc. Please look at the [**pose_cfg.yaml**](https://github.com/AlexEMG/DeepLabCut/blob/master/deeplabcut/pose_cfg.yaml) file for a full list of parameters **you might want to change before running this step.** There are several data loaders that can be used.
+For example, you can use the default loader (introduced and described in the Nature Protocols paper), [TensorPack](https://github.com/tensorpack/tensorpack) for data augmentation (currently this is easiest on Linux only), or [imgaug](https://imgaug.readthedocs.io/en/latest/).
+You can set this by passing  ``` deeplabcut.create_training_dataset(config_pathaugmenter_type='imgaug')  ```
+The differences of the loaders are as follows:
+- default: our standard DLC 2.0 introduced in Nature Protocols variant (scaling, auto-crop augmentation)
+- imgaug: a lot of augmentation possibilities, efficient code for target map creation & batchsizes >1 supported. [will prob. become default soon]
+- tensorpack: a lot of augmentation possibilities, multi CPU support for fast processing, target maps are created less efficiently than in imgaug, does not allow batchsize>1
+- deterministic: only useful for testing, freezes numpy seed otherwise like default

+You can set this in your projects "dlc-models folder, ... train" then edit the **pose_cfg.yaml**.
+Note, to see the options, look at the default file: [**pose_cfg.yaml**](https://github.com/AlexEMG/DeepLabCut/blob/master/deeplabcut/pose_cfg.yaml).

  See Box 2 on how to specify which network is loaded for training:

 <p align="center">